fgsl/circles/README.md

 * User X change role of member Y in circle Z for W.
 * User X was invited to circle U by user Z

+### Allow contact as member

+This option allows that a contact be added as a member of a circle

+### Allow email address as member

+This option allows that a email address be added as a member of a circle

 ***
 # API (PHP & Javascript)